Here are the oysters spawning earlier this summer:

 The black specks on this shell are miniature oysters, called spat.
-We'll leave this cluster out on the beach for about 3 to 5 years so it can grow into a cluster of big guys.
+In 3 to 5 years these little black specks will be big enough to shuck and eat.

-Through the ages and across the world, farmers have used various materials to entice oysters to their beach... sticks, rocks, etc. Oyster shell works best, of course, but if you don't have shell you can use something similar.
-On a recent vacation in Vietnam, one of our own found oyster farmers there using slate roofing tiles as substrate for oyster culture.
-In the mid-50s to early 60s, when our oyster farm was first getting established, oyster shell was scarce, so we used concrete to mimic the chemical composition of oyster shell.
-We dipped lath in concrete and used these stakes to collect larvae.
-After about a year, we could knock off the concrete, breaking the oysters apart into clusters and singles.
+Through the ages and across the world, farmers have used various materials to entice oysters to their beach.
+On a recent vacation in Vietnam, we found oyster farmers there growing oysters on slate roofing tiles.
+From the mid-50s to early 60s, when our oyster farm was first getting established, oyster shell was scarce, so we used concrete covered lath to mimic the chemical composition of oyster shell.
+About a year after the oyster set the wood would rot, and we could spread the oysters on the beach to continue growing.

 As soon as we had enough shells (starting in the the late 60s and throughout the 70s, 80s, and early 90s) we suspended bags of oyster shell (called cultch) from floating racks out in the middle of the Canal.
 Deploying the "seed racks" was a pretty big undertaking, one that took the whole family.
 It was a fun (albeit dangerous!) job on sunny August afternoons.
 Here are the racks up on shore:

 And here they are floating out in the water: